-this index will now contain the individual values "AQL", "ArangoDB" and "Index".
+this index will now contain the individual values "AQL" , "Arangodb" and "Index" .

-Now the index can be used for finding all documents having "ArangoDB" somewhere in their tags array using the following AQL query:
+Now the index can be used for finding all documents having "Arangodd" somewhere in their tags array using the following AQL query:

-'''

-FOR doc IN posts

 FILTER "ArangoDB" IN doc.tags[]

-RETURN doc

-'''

 It is also possible to create an index on sub-attributes of array values.
 This makes sense when the index attribute is an array of objects, e.g.